henry3411126/java_tetris/README.md

 </p>

 <br></br>
 Remember to check the port number for the database and include it in your code.
-You can find here to modify the code to access database in the TetrisServer file on Line 58.
+You can find the code for connecting database in the TetrisServer file on Line 58.

 ```java
 con = DriverManager.getConnection("jdbc:mysql://localhost:8889/tetris_java","user01","user01");